Philips: India

 Philips began operations in India in 1930, with the establishment of Philips Electrical Co.
-(India) Pvt Ltd in Kolkata as a sales outlet for imported Philips lamps.
+(India) Pvt Ltd in Kolkata (then Calcutta) as a sales outlet for imported Philips lamps.
 In 1938, Philips established its first Indian lamp manufacturing factory in Kolkata.
-In 1948, Philips started manufacturing radios in Kolkata.
+In 1948, Philips began manufacturing radios in Kolkata.
 In 1959, a second radio factory was established near Pune.
 This was closed and sold around 2006.
 In 1957, the company converted into a public limited company, renamed "Philips India Ltd".
 In 1970, a new consumer electronics factory began operations in Pimpri near Pune.
-This is now called the 'Philips Healthcare Innovation Centre'.
-Also, a manufacturing facility 'Philips Centre for Manufacturing Excellence' was set up in Chakan, Pune in 2012.
+Also, a manufacturing facility was started in Chakan, Pune in 2012.
 In 1996, the Philips Software Centre was established in Bangalore, later renamed the Philips Innovation Campus.
 In 2008, Philips India entered the water purifier market.
-In 2014, Philips was ranked 12th among India's most trusted brands according to the Brand Trust Report, a study conducted by Trust Research Advisory.
+In 2014, Philips was ranked 12th among India's most-trusted brands according to the Brand Trust Report, a study conducted by Trust Research Advisory.

-Now Philips India is one of the most diversified health care company & broadly focusing on Imaging, Utlrasound, MA & TC products & Sleep & respiratory care products.
-Philips is aspiring to touch life of 40 Million patients in India by next 2 years.
+Now Philips India is one of the most diversified health care companies and focuses on imaging, sleep and respiratory care products, ultrasound, monitoring and analytics items, as well as therapeutic care products.
 In 2020, Philips introduced mobile ICUs in order to support clinicians to meet the rising demand of ICU beds due to the COVID-19 pandemic.

 Israel

 Philips has been active in Israel since 1948 and in 1998, set up a wholly owned subsidiary, Philips Electronics (Israel) Ltd. The company has over 700 employees in Israel and generated sales of over $300 million in 2007.

-Philips Medical Systems Technologies Ltd. (Haifa) is a developer and manufacturer of Computerized Tomography (CT), diagnostic and Medical Imaging systems.
+Philips Medical Systems Technologies Ltd. (Haifa) is a developer and manufacturer of computerized tomography (CT), diagnostic and medical imaging systems.
 The company was founded in 1969 as Elscint by Elron Electronic Industries and was acquired by Marconi Medical Systems in 1998, which was itself acquired by Philips in 2001.
 Philips Semiconductors formerly had major operations in Israel; these now form part of NXP Semiconductors.